Blue plaque honour for first Black NHS matron Daphne Steele

 Duncan Wilson, Chief Executive of Historic England, remarked, “We are delighted to dedicate the first Historic England blue plaque to Daphne Steele, a ‘quiet revolutionary’ who, nearly sixty years ago, changed history when she became the first Black matron in the NHS.
 Our national blue plaques scheme is a fantastic opportunity to tell the stories of inspirational people, like Daphne, who have helped make the world a better place.”

-The plaque unveiling marks the beginning of a new official Blue Plaque scheme by Historic England, which will now operate equally across England, expanding its reach beyond London.
+The plaque unveiling marks the beginning of a new official Blue Plaque scheme by Historic England.
+This scheme will now operate equally across England, expanding its reach beyond London.

 The blue plaque reads: "Daphne Steele.
 1927-2004.
 Guyanese nurse and midwife.
 Pioneering black matron in the NHS lived and worked here."